1. What is the Difference Between HTTP and HTTPS?

 7. Two-Factor Authentication (2FA)

-- Two-Factor Authentication (2FA) provides an extra layer of authentication.
+- Two-Factor Authentication (2FA), also known as multi-factor authentication, provides an extra layer of authentication.

 - It combines the security of "what you know" (e.g., your password) with "what you have" (e.g., smartphone).